aspose-total-cloud/Aspose.Total-Products/total/php/conversion/docx-to-xlsx/_index.md

----title: Convert DOCX to XLSX via PHP SDK in Clouddescription: Cloud APIs & SDKs to Convert DOCX to XLSX.
+---title: Convert Word to XLSX, DOCX to XLSX FREE Converter or PHP SDKdescription: Free Conversion of DOCX to XLSX by using PHP Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---